Jacksonville Car Accident Lawyer

-There is no easy answer to the question about how long it will take for your personal injury claim to be settled.
+There is no easy answer to the question about how long it will take for your auto accident claim to be settled.
 You and your car accident attorney will be able to work together closely as they build your case, and early interactions with the insurance agent may provide an idea of whether or not there will be an extensive amount of negotiation required or not before you receive a fair settlement.
 Personal injury cases are typically settled out of court (with some estimates claiming that 5 out of 10 cases are settled before a lawsuit is filed, and 9 out of 10 are settled before trial), but these statistics have no bearing on determining how long your situation will take.

 Will my attorney deal with the insurance companies for me?

 Once you have an attorney representing your Florida case, you will be able to focus on the important issues, such as your medical needs and personal life, without taking on the additional burden of the claims process.
 Insurance companies have years, if not decades, of experience handling car accidents—with a distinct focus on paying as little as possible for car accidents that their clients are liable for—and will do everything possible to limit your final settlement.